 Considering the fact that there are so many ways to earn lots of Membership Rewards points, the ability to cash out at 1.25 cents per point is excellent.

 You can also redeem points for gift cards or merchandise.
 At most, with this approach you’ll get 1 cent per point value, but usually you’ll get quite a bit less.

 You can also use points to pay some merchants directly (Amazon.com, for example).
 Don’t do this.
 These options offer very poor value.
-Further, they may compromise the security of your account (i.e. if someone hacks into your Amazon account, they might spend your Ultimate Rewards points – causing you a headache in getting your points reinstated).
+Further, they may compromise the security of your account (i.e. if someone hacks into your Amazon account, they might spend your Membership Rewards points – causing you a headache in getting your points reinstated).